vishnupsingh523/Automated-LOGIN-myClass-LPU/README.md

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
 ```
-6- Wait a few seconds for the command to complete.
+6- Wait a few seconds for the command to complete.<br>
 7- If you don't see any errors, you are ready to use Chocolatey!
 Type choco or choco -? now, or see Getting Started for usage instructions